godfrey0/resume-1/README.md

 - Using Business Analytics to Answer Business Questions 2021
 - Optimizing Customers’ Experience with FinTech Technology 2021
 - Making Fast Decisions with Business Analytics 2021
+- Meaning to Mindsets
+- Positivity and Wellbeing
--
+- Support and Service
+- How to Critically reason with Data on Microsoft Excel
+- The Fundamentals of Algorithm Design and the Politics of Algorithms -
 Singapore Business Federation Business Institute
 - courses completed: